analyticascent/confounder/README.md

 ### What Do Reliable Statistical Inferences Depend On?
 ---

 &nbsp; **1.
-Well-Defined Variables:** All studies (and often news articles) that assert that one thing influences something else must clearly define the X (manipulated/independent) and Y (responding/dependent) variables are that are being compared.
+Well-Defined Variables:** All studies (and news articles) that use regression analysis must define the X (manipulated/independent) and Y (responding/dependent) variables with metrics that have as little variance as possible.

 &nbsp; **2.
-Effective Sampling:** Broadly speaking, larger samples are preferable to smaller ones and techniques such as random control trials are often helpful for many kinds of research.
+Effective Sampling:** Broadly speaking, larger samples are preferable to smaller ones.
+And techniques such as [random control trials]() are helpful for many kinds of research.
 Heterogeneity within sample groups is also an issue.

 &nbsp; **3.
 Considers Confounding:** Any additional variables that may distort how X appears to cause Y need to be accounted for.
 This is a common failure among studies, yet easy to infer the absence of - hence the project name.

 &nbsp; **4.
 Acknowledges Trade-Offs:** A trade-off can be thought of as another Y variable.
 Example - staying up late (X) may give your more time to study (Y), but that benefit could be offset from being exhuasted in class the next day.

 &nbsp; **5.
-Uses Time Series Analysis:** Does X influence Y, or could it be the other way around?
-Time series analysis (seeing whether changes in one variable come before another) can help answer this question.
+Sorts Cause from Effect:** Does X influence Y, or could it be the other way around? *Time series analysis* can help sort out cause from effect by seeing whether changes in one variable come before another.
+Correlations alone cannot answer this.

 &nbsp;